 Cory Lee is the Case Manager at Maya’s Place, Crossroads for Women’s congregate housing program.
 Cory has three years’ experience working with women dealing with issues including substance abuse, poverty, and domestic violence.
 She developed an interest in women’s issues after interviewing a number of women dealing with substance abuse while attending graduate school.
 Cory holds two Bachelor’s degrees from the University of New Mexico and a Master’s Degree from Columbia University.

-After graduation, Tory moved to Durango, CO to attend Ft.
-Lewis College where she studied elementary education.
-Tory stayed in Durango for 12 years until she moved to Indianapolis, IN where one of her sisters was living.
-While in Indiana, Tory became involved in many local Native American groups and worked for St. Vincent Hospital for most of her time there.
-Tory worked for an assisted living program associated with the hospital that provided treatment for men and women with addiction issues until it closed due to funding issues.
-Tory continued to work for St. Vincent’s at the Cancer Pavilion associated with the hospital.
+Tory formerly worked for an assisted living program associated with a hospital that provided treatment for men and women with addiction issues until it closed due to funding issues.
 In 2012, Tory moved home to New Mexico to be closer to family.
-Tory is currently living in Albuquerque and is very happy to be back in the field she loves working as a case manager at Maya’s place.
+She is currently living in Albuquerque and is very happy to be back in the field she loves, working as a case manager at Maya’s place.